 - Participating Partners include Delaware Nature Society, University of Delaware College of Marine Studies, Lewes Historical Society, Salisbury University, Delaware Tech, DNREC, Delaware State Parks, Delaware Bee Keepers Association, Delaware Wetlands, First Lego League, and more...

 DELAWARE PATHWAYS TO GREEN SCHOOLS - schools commit to becoming more sustainable and energy efficient

 - Pursuing Energy Pathway (TJS participated in an energy audit of the school)

 - Schoolyard Habitat Pathway - (planting projects, etc.)

 - To improve environmental literacy, create opportunities for children to participate in outdoor experiences, promote healthy lifestyles and provide better access to green spaces through schools and community programs.

-- Working with the Delaware Forestry Service and the Department of Fish and Wildlife to create Forest Patches with companion shrubs that will service as outdoor collaborative classrooms and observation areas.
+- Working with the Delaware Forest Service and the U.S. Fish and Wildlife Service to create Forest Patches with companion shrubs that will service as outdoor collaborative classrooms and observation areas.